Climate activists lose court case against UK oil regulator

 "I reject the contention that the strategy is unlawful because the definition of 'economically recoverable' was irrational.
 It follows that the claimants' claim fails and is dismissed," Judge Sara Cockerill said in the ruling document.

+In a joint statement, the claimants Mikaela Loach, Kairin van Sweeden and Jeremy Cox said they would decide whether to appeal within the next few days.

+"Regardless of what we decide, the billions that the UK government has wasted propping up the oil and gas industry have finally been made public.
+There is no going back.
+The fight to stop the flow of public money to oil and gas companies is just getting started," they said.

-The Paid to Pollute campaigners highlight tax years such as 2016/17 when an oil price slump meant the government returned 400 million pounds to oil producers, rather than benefiting from any net receipts.
+The Paid to Pollute campaigners highlight tax years such as 2016/17 when an oil price slump meant the government returned 400 million pounds to oil producers.

 "We welcome the judgment.
-We remain firmly focused on regulating and influencing the oil, gas and carbon storage industries to both secure energy supply and support the transition to net zero," an OGA spokesman said in a statement.
+We remain firmly focused on regulating and influencing the oil, gas and carbon storage industries to both secure energy supply and support the transition to net zero," an OGA spokesman said.

 OGA lawyer Kate Gallafent had told the court in December the benefits of oil and gas extractions were "a lot wider" than tax revenues, pointing to energy security and jobs.